 - Directs the National Highway Traffic Safety Administration, after completing a study and submitting a report to Congress, to promulgate regulations concerning the amount of time event data recorders installed in passenger motor vehicles may capture and record vehicle-related data to provide accident investigators with pertinent crash-related information.

 The Bosch CDR Tool purpose is to “image” EDR data that may exist in certain passenger vehicles, light trucks and SUVs.
 The Bosch CDR Tool is not regulated; however, the data that is retrieved by the Bosch CDR Tool is.
 Bosch Automotive Service Solutions is the manufacturer of the Bosch CDR Tool and the developer of the CDR Software.
 Bosch is in contract and relies on the information provided by various automobile manufacturers to accurately retrieve the EDR data that may be recorded in supported vehicles.

-In August 2006, National Highway Traffic Safety Administration (NHTSA) established a regulation that sets forth requirements for data elements, data capture and format, data retrieval, and data crash survivability for event data recorders (EDRs) installed in light vehicles.
+In August 2006, a federal regulation established requirements for data elements, data capture and format, data retrieval, and data crash survivability for event data recorders (EDRs) installed in light vehicles.
 The requirements apply to light vehicles that are manufactured on or after September 1, 2012, and are equipped with EDRs.
 However, the regulation does not mandate the installation of EDRs in those vehicles.